Jesus' Son (short story collection): "The Other Man"

 This story begins with the narrator saying, "But I never finished telling you about the two men."
 Up to this point, the audience is unaware that this is a continuation of the story "Two Men," believing the two men to be the mute man and Thatcher.
 This set up of stories shows how fragmented the narrator is, and how unreliable he can be, getting sidetracked by other tales and forgetting to finish complete thoughts.
-The second man turns out to be Polish man who speaks in broken English.
+The second man turns out to be a Polish man who speaks in broken English.
 The narrator and the Polish man converse at a bar in Seattle before the Polish man reveals that he is not actually Polish; he is from Cleveland.
 The narrator responds with nonchalance, before leaving and attempting to meet up with this friends Maury and Carol.
 A woman, presumably Maury and Carol's landlady, chases the narrator away and threatens to call the cops when he becomes belligerent.
 Later he winds up at another bar, and dances with a woman who he desperately wants to have sex with.
 It is revealed that the woman has been married for four days, but that does not stop them.